 Overweight and obesity have been implicated with the emergence of disease burden like altered cholesterol level with low HDL-cholesterol and high LDL-cholesterol, high blood pressure, insulin resistance, cancers, osteoarthritis, sleep breathing problems and obesity hyperventilated syndrome.

-- Low calorie intake.
+- Low-calorie intake.

 There is a common misguided attempt whereby other than taking water, there is a willful nutritional intake restriction for more than 12 hours when one is awake.
-However, a lot of fat will be burned to supply energy to the body with associated loss of weight, it is a temporally solution and detrimental to ones' health status.
+However, a lot of fat will be burned to supply energy to the body with associated loss of weight, it is a temporal solution and detrimental to ones' health status.